evanrodriguezejr2/cannonball-game/README.md

 # cannonball_game

 ### Description
-Game in which you shoot cannonballs at a moving target to score points.
+Game in which the player shoots cannonballs at a moving target to score points.

 ### Languages/Technologies/Tools Used
 - Python